 At Goldstein & Scopellite, PC, our experienced attorneys take pride in maintaining a knowledge base of the changes that occur in the United States regarding our country’s immigration policy, the implementation of policies and guidelines, changes to case law, and changes to the law or administration of the law as these things affect our clients.
-In order to properly advise our clients, we must be on top of the immigration reform process so that we can offer our clients proper guidance and to help them achieve the most successful result possible to their immigration process by recommending proper courses of action.
-Please contact one of the experienced Goldstein & Scopellite, PC Dallas, Texas, immigration attorneys or Tucson, Arizona, immigration lawyers for answers as to how our country’s recent immigration reform may affect you or benefit you and your family.
+In order to properly advise our clients, we must be on top of the immigration reform process so that we can offer our clients proper guidance and help them achieve the most successful result possible to their immigration process by recommending proper courses of action.
+Please contact one of the experienced Goldstein & Scopellite, PC Tucson, Arizona, immigration lawyers for answers as to how our country’s recent immigration reform may affect you or benefit you and your family.

 And these policy changes can be important to your case for as recently as June 2015, the current administration advised that there will be no changes to the immigration law this year and before any election.

 The current federal law governing our immigration process in the United States is the Immigration and Nationality Act (INA).
 Over the past few years, the House of Representatives and the Senate have introduced immigration bills intending to replace the current INA.
 However, these bills have not been introduced as law, and as stated above, it will take the efforts from the next administration in order to affect any change.

 Due to the increasing concerns of our country over the immigration movement and issues, both the Democrat and the Republican parties are beginning to recognize and acknowledge the importance of immigration reform, which includes addressing immigration issues in order to avoid losing votes.
 And although no new law may be passed, upcoming elections are likely to reflect the growing trend of immigration consciousness.